Mx-Angel/ConnText-Docs/AngelsAgile.md

-# Angel's Agile Software Development Methodology (VOID)
+# Angel's Agile Software Development Methodology

-> WARNING: This has been voided due to the lack of practical application in open-source development.
-It can still be used as a reference for understanding agile principles, as it does its best to follow the 12 principles of the Agile Manifesto and 4 Pillars of Agile.
-The 5 main steps will still be used, but the process defined here will not.
+> Note: This will be followed best it can be, but as it is agile, flexibility is always an option and there may be parts left out or modified.
+This is not a rigid structure and can be changed to fit different use cases

 ## Core processes:
 - Plan